UVU-AI-Innovate/UTTA/examples/README.md

 - Uses LoRA for efficient adaptation of model weights
 - Works best with larger datasets (100-1000+ examples)
 - Data privacy - all information stays on your machine
+- **Access**: Students can use the provided GPU server for fine-tuning

 **How to Run:**
 ```bash